-Traumatic Brain Injury (TBI) is caused by a bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
-Not all blows or jolts to the head result in a TBI.
-The severity of a TBI may range from mild, (a brief change in mental status or consciousness) to severe (an extended period of unconsciousness or amnesia) after the injury.
-In Rhode Island, the majority of TBIs that are concussions or other forms of mild TBI. (more)
+Traumatic brain injury (TBI) is caused by a bump, blow, or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
+Not all blows or jolts to the head result in a traumatic brain injury.
+The severity of a traumatic brain injury may range from mild (a brief change in mental status or consciousness) to severe (an extended period of unconsciousness or amnesia) after the injury.

-Since 2007, Rhode Island law mandates a Traumatic Brain Injury Registry of TBI diagnosed in the emergency department or in an inpatient unit.
-Cases must be reported to the Deparment of Health within 14 days of diagnosis.
+Since 2007, Rhode Island law mandates a Traumatic Brain Injury Registry of traumatic brain injuries diagnosed in the emergency department or in an inpatient unit.
+Cases must be reported to the Department of Health within 14 days of diagnosis.

-All TBI survivors are sent an informational packet from the Rhode Island Department of Health.
+All traumatic brain injury survivors are sent an informational packet from the Rhode Island Department of Health.